-Term Definition Assessment The methods and procedures by which a student's academic progress and standard, at a given time, are measured against the intended outcomes of the program of study.
+Term Definition Assessment the methods and procedures by which a student's academic progress and standard, at a given time, are measured against the intended outcomes of the program of study, and includes additional assessment tasks.
 Assessor Is the relevant course-coordinator or unit-coordinator.
 Examination Means a formal, supervised written or oral examination.
-Graded Assessment The use of a hierarchical range of result outcomes to describe student academic performance in a unit.
-Some examples of graded assessment include HD (High Distinction), D (Distinction), C (Credit), and ZN (Supplementary assessment).

-Term Definition Marginal fail ginal fail Where a student scores a final mark in a unit in the range 40-49%.
+Graded Assessment the use of a hierarchical range of result outcomes to describe student academic performance in a unit.
+Examples of graded assessment include HD (High Distinction), D (Distinction), C (Credit), and ZN (Supplementary assessment).
+Marginal fail where a student scores a final mark in a unit in the range 40-49%.
 Reasonable adjustment to assessment Is prescribed in clause 5.3.

-The combination of the grades, marks and grade point average Result (where it applies) used to determine a student's level of performance in a unit.
+Term Definition Result the combination of the grades, marks and grade point average (where it applies) used to determine a student's level of performance in a unit.
 School The School of Business or the School of Information Technology and Engineering, as the case may be.
-Supplementary assessment Is an additional assessment to assist in determining whether a student has achieved a pass level of achievement in a unit.
+Supplementary assessment is an additional assessment to assist in determining whether a student has achieved a pass level of achievement in a unit.
 Where the student has initially marginally failed an assessment component or components of a unit, the supplementary assessment is for those components only and may be in the form of a written or oral examination, assignment or essay.
 A grade result from a supplementary assessment can only be a pass or fail.
 Supplementary assessment result A student's supplementary assessment is marked and the supplementary assessment result is the final result of the unit in which a supplementary assessment is awarded.
 If the student passes the unit is a P grade, otherwise the supplementary assessment result if the student fails is a fail grade.
 That is, other marks in all other assessments of the unit are ignored.
-Means the Schedule(s) annexed to this Policy and Procedure- The Schedule(s) Grading System; Examination Rules; and Final Examination Grade Review.
+The Schedule(s) Means the Schedule(s) annexed to this Policy and Procedure- 1.Grading System; 2.
+Examination Rules; and 3.
+Final Examination Grade Review.
 Unit A unit of study is a discrete body of learning and/or skills approved by the Academic Board.